-Sue: They are just taking the piss out of the Sontarans now.
+Sue: They are just taking the piss out of the Sontarans, now.
 This could have been a tight two-parter if it wasn’t for them.
 Idiots.

-Peri is placed into the Kartz-Reimer machine…
+Peri is placed inside the Kartz-Reimer machine.

-Sue: (singing) Mr and Mrs, be nice to each other…
+Sue: (Singing) Mr and Mrs… Be nice to each other…

 Sue: Why is he obsessed with eating men?